 It seems all the hubbub stems from one small study that was conducted on mice, who were given doses of either polysorbate 80 or another emulsifier and subsequently developed low-grade gut inflammation.

-I found a copy of the full study — it was originally published in the journal Nature Research in 2015 — and you can check it out for yourself right here.
+I found a copy of this full version of the polysorbate 80 study “Dietary emulsifiers impact the mouse gut…” — it was originally published in the journal Nature Research in 2015 — if you’d like to check it out for yourself.

 My 2¢ on NovaSOL, speaking of studies…

-Alrighty then, I’ve shared my whole kit & kaboodle with you from my research into Solgar Full Spectrum Curcumin made with NovaSOL®.
+Alrighty then, I’ve shared with you all my research into Solgar Full Spectrum Curcumin made with NovaSOL®.

 All that’s left is for me to